RaptorusMagnus/SimpleStack.github.io/index.md

 ---
 ## Introduction

 [SimpleStack.Orm](https://github.com/SimpleStack/simplestack.orm) is an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) based on the [Dapper](https://github.com/StackExchange/dapper-dot-net/) project.
-SimpleStack.Orm generate database specific SQL queries based on lambda expressions and pass the generated queries to Dapper for effective mapping.
+SimpleStack.Orm generates database specific SQL queries based on lambda expressions, and passes the generated queries to Dapper for effective mapping.
 It is designed to persist types with a minimal amount of intrusion and configuration.
 All the generated SQL queries are using parameters to improve performance and security.

 By using Dynamic queries it is also possible to generate queries without a corresponding Type, see [Dynamic Queries](/query/select_async_dyn) for more information.